-White House Declares Details Of President Trump’s Personal Donation Towards Hurricane Harvey Relief
+White House Declares Details Of President Trump’s Personal Donation To Hurricane Harvey Relief

-The White House declared the details of President Trump’s $1 million donation towards Hurricane Harvey relief efforts.
-The White House issued a statement on Wednesday, September 6, which clearly indicates which organizations will receive personal donations from President Donald Trump and First Lady Melania Trump.
-The donation will be split across 12 carefully chosen organizations who have all played an active role in the Hurricane Harvey disaster.
+The White House declared the details of President Trump’s $1 million donation to Hurricane Harvey relief efforts.
+The White House issued a statement on Wednesday, September 6 that clearly indicates which organizations will receive personal donations from President Donald Trump and First Lady Melania Trump.
+The donation will be split across 12 carefully chosen organizations that have all played an active role in the Hurricane Harvey disaster.
 The hurricane wreaked havoc in parts of Texas and Louisiana from August 25 to September 2, 2017.

 The presidential couple asked White House Press Corps members to supply them with a list of potential charities to donate to.
 The issued statement reveals that the majority of the donations will be given to the Red Cross and Salvation Army, which will each receive $300,000.
-According to CNN,other benefactors of the Trump’s donations will include Reach Out America, an organization which distributes aids, and Samaritan’s Purse, evangelist Franklin Graham’s Christian relief organization.
+According to CNN, other benefactors of the Trumps’ donations will include Reach Out America, an organization that distributes aid, and Samaritan’s Purse, evangelist Franklin Graham’s Christian relief organization.
 Reach Out America and Samaritan’s Purse will each receive $100,000.
-Free Beacon reports that the following organizations will each receive $25,000: ASPCA, Catholic Charities, Direct Relief, Habitat for Humanity, Operation Blessing, the Houston Humane Society, Portlight Inclusive Disaster Strategies and Team Rubicon.
+Free Beacon reports that the following organizations will each receive $25,000: ASPCA, Catholic Charities, Direct Relief, Habitat for Humanity, Operation Blessing, the Houston Humane Society, Portlight Inclusive Disaster Strategies, and Team Rubicon.

 THANK YOU to all of the incredible HEROES in Texas.
 America is with you! #TexasStrong https://t.co/8N4ABo9Ihp